04 - Home

 she asks amid her gestures.

-She seems a trifle angry,
+She seems a trifle angry

-and her face makes wrinkled textures.
+as her face shows wrinkled textures.

-She tells me of a weapon,
+She tells me of a weapon—

 designed to main and kill.

-A virus with no antidote,
+A virus with no antidote:

 a pain without a pill.

-This dreadful beast was hence un-caged,
+This dreadful beast was hence un-caged

-and changed, she said 'mutated'.
+and changed: she said 'mutated'.

-But she's using words I do not know,
+But she's using words I do not know;

 that on my ears are wasted.

-The monster broke its shackles,
+The monster broke its shackles:

 free to roam the Earth.

-Ravaging the peoples,
+Ravaging the peoples

-with smiles of evil mirth.
+with the smiles of evil mirth.

-The people fell quite slowly,
+The people fell quite slowly

-and though they tried to mount defence.
+and though they tried to mount defence,

-Too often they broke sound advice,
+too often they broke sound advice—

-and ignored such common sense.
+ignoring common sense.

-The evil beast contagious,
+The evil beast contagious

 would betray a couple's love.

-As they kissed each other for the night,
+As they kissed each other for the night—

 as tender as a dove.

-In he'd swoop, a bird of prey,
+But in he'd swoop—that bird of prey,

 lurking in the dark.